 Trust allows us to weather the difficult seasons of life together.

 The first was my wife.
-She knows my preferences and listens to me with all of her being.
+She knows my preferences and listens to me.
 She longs to spend quality time with me.
-She has proven that she is trustworthy.
+In addition, she has proven that she is trustworthy.